anonwins/monero-block-scanner-php/README.md

 );
 ```
 > **Tip:**
-> When using a bloom filter, confirm any matches in a reliable array or database before processing outputs.
-Remember, see [Safety: Callback Reliability and Output Amount Limit](#safety-callback-reliability-and-output-amount-limit) for the importance of accurate callback results and limits.
+> For maximum scanning speed on a large address set, use a bloom filter in your callback—just remember that non-exact filters can require a final validation pass if you want to guard against the possibility of occasional false positives.
+See [Safety: Callback Reliability and Output Amount Limit](#safety-callback-reliability-and-output-amount-limit) for more detail.

 ## How It Works

 1. **View Tag Filtering:** Each output is tagged (1-byte) with a value predicted by `H("view_tag" || derivation || output_index)`.
 Non-matches are immediately skipped—this avoids 99.6% of work.
 2. **Key Recovery:** For candidate outputs, the subaddress public spend key is reconstructed from output commitments and your view key.
-3. **Ownership Check:** The recovered spend key is fed to your callback (array search, bloom filter + fallback, DB, etc).
+3. **Ownership Check:** The recovered spend key is fed to your callback (array search, bloom filter, database, etc).
 4. **Amount Decryption:** If you own the output, RingCT amount decryption yields the true XMR received.

 ## Safety: Callback Reliability and Output Amount Limit

-It is critical that your ownership-check callback (`fn($public_spend_key): bool`) is accurate and only returns `true` for keys you truly own.
-If it returns `true` for keys you don't own (e.g., due to a bloom filter false positive or overly broad logic), your scan results may include bogus transactions—typically with enormous amounts and invalid destinations.

-**To reduce the risk** from such callback mistakes, the library enforces a configurable maximum output amount (`$GLOBALS['MONERO_SCANNER_SAFE_XMR_AMOUNT']`, default: 9999 XMR).
-Outputs with an amount above this are automatically excluded from results as a final safeguard.
-However, **do not rely on this limit as your main defense**: always ensure your callback logic is accurate and confirm any matches via reliable methods (array/DB).

-> The **safe amount** is extremely useful, since false outputs amounts are typically above 100_000 XMR.

-> Even with this output amount filter, you should assume any surprising result is due to an overly-permissive callback, and review your matching process accordingly.
+### About False Positives

+The accuracy of your scanning results fully depends on your callback function:

+- **Accurate Callbacks (array/database lookup):**
+  If your callback implements a precise match against your subaddress set or a wallet database, **your result will not contain any false positives**.
+Examples: direct in_array lookup, database query, or other accurate set membership functions.

+- **Probabilistic or Non-Precise Callbacks (e.g., bloom filter, heuristics):**
+  If you use a bloom filter or any approximate method in your callback, you may (rarely) get a small number of false positives—outputs which appear to belong to you but actually do not.
+These typically show unusually large (nonsensical) amounts and the public spend key won't truly be yours.
+To minimize risk, always perform a final check against your hard list or wallet DB after scanning.

+This library also excludes any output with an amount above a configurable maximum (`$GLOBALS['MONERO_SCANNER_SAFE_XMR_AMOUNT']`, default: 9999 XMR), since false positives (in the probabilistic case) tend to report enormous amounts.

+**Summary:**
+- Use an exact database/array callback to ensure fully accurate output.
+- If using an approximate filter for speed in the callback, always double-check candidates on your true subaddress set post-scan.

 ## Performance